noiffion/Deploying_Willie/README.md

 (The site currently has only limited functionality due to the fact that only 'http' protocol based connections are allowed (following the requirements of the project) on port 80 and 'https' is not.
- Therefore logging in to the site is not possible for users: for that an SSL certificate would be needed an less restrictive firewall settings.)
+ Therefore logging in to the site is not possible for users: for that an SSL certificate would be needed and less restrictive firewall settings.)

 #### Information sources:
 http://terokarvinen.com/2017/write-python-3-web-apps-with-apache2-mod_wsgi-install-ubuntu-16-04-xenial-every-tiny-part-tested-separately